The Other Rainforest

 - Deadly Premonition is set in the fictional city of Greenvale, Washington.
 (Based on the landscape, it's up somewhere in the Cascades.)
 Many characters mention visiting Seattle as well.

 - World in Conflict Much of the story and game play, while sometimes set in Europe with the EU, and in New York, is set in Washington.
 In 1989, The Soviet Union invades Seattle using a lot of cargo vessels as a front.
-Their invasion is turned around at the fictional city of Pine Valley. (just northeast of Astoria, Oregon).
-A counterattack on Seattle (with an appearance by the Space Needle) causes the Soviets to retreat from the US mainland.
+Their invasion is halted around the fictional city of Pine Valley (in place of Ilwaco, Washington), and finally turned around at the fictional town of Cascade Falls (in the Cascades in northern Washington).
+A final counterattack on Seattle (with an appearance by the Space Needle) forces the Soviets and Chinese reinforcements to retreat from the US mainland.

 - The first mission in Mass Effect 3 takes place in a futuristic version of Vancouver as it is being attacked by the Reapers.